Redsift/build-taxi-sift-guide/docs/Nested-Filters.md

 ## Any results?

-If your new filters matched more emails and your run again your DAG you should see more entries in all the relevant dbs in IndexedDB.
+If your new filters matched more emails and you run again your DAG you should see more entries in all the relevant dbs in IndexedDB.

 ## Full